Astro Particle Physics 1

 |150 h||60 h||5 CP|

-Responsible coordinator of the module PH2073 is Tina Pollmann.
+Responsible coordinator of the module PH2073 is Susanne Mertens.

 Content, Learning Outcome and Preconditions

-This lecture is about the connection between cosmology and particle physics.
+This module builds the connection between cosmology and particle physics.
 First, basic cosmological observactions, and the standard model of particle phsyics, are introduced.
 The most important observable properties of our universe are discussed in light if how they depend on the properties of elementary particles, and how the study of particles of astophysical origin can provide information about the universe.
-Topics discussed are: The cosmic microwave background, primordial nucleosythesis, and large scale structures.
-In the second part of the course the dark matter problem is discussed in detail, including candidates and experiments looking for dark matter.
-Finally, the second part of the course covers the sources of and detectors for cosmic radiation.
+Topics discussed are: The cosmic microwave background, primordial nucleosythesis, large scale structures, sources of and detectors for cosmic radiation.
+The dark matter problem is discussed in detail, including candidates and experiments looking for dark matter.

 I. Introduction to cosmology